d-behl/blackjack/README.md

 # blackjack-py
-This is a simple Blackjack game I wrote in Python.
+This is a simple command-line Blackjack game written in Python.

 ## Installation
 To install Python Fire from source, first clone the repository and then run: